 Membership.
-Regular membership for two years is US $45, Sponsoring US$75, Institutions US $75, and Benefactor US$150.
+Regular membership for currently three years is US $45, Sponsoring US$75, Institutions US $75, and Benefactor US$150.
 These fees include a subscription to Bibliotheca Herpetologica with two volumes, normally with two issues each.
 Membership usually covers two years but can be extended by the Society to ensure that two volumes of the journal are included.
-The present period, 2013-2014, starts with Bibliotheca Herpetologica volume 11.
+The present period, 2013-2015, starts with Bibliotheca Herpetologica volume 11.
 Life Membership is US $300.
 For more information see our Membership page.

 Next Society Meeting: July – August, 2015

-The University of Kansas will be the host for a herpetological meeting in the USA from July 29 to August 3, 2015 in Lawrence, Kansas, USA together with the organizing societies, the Society for the Study of Amphibians and Reptiles (SSAR) co-sponsored by Partners in Amphibian and Reptile Conservation (PARC) together with several state herpetological societies and with the International Society for the History and Bibliography of Herpetology (ISHBH).
+The University of Kansas, in Lawrence, Kansas, USA, will be the site for the annual meeting of the Society for the Study of Amphibians and Reptiles (SSAR) from July 29 to August 3, 2015.
+The meeting is co-sponsored by Partners in Amphibian and Reptile Conservation (PARC) together with the herpetological societies of Kansas, Missouri, and Arkansas, the Center for North American Herpetology (CNAH), and the International Society for the History and Bibliography of Herpetology (ISHBH).
 This was the place where the first thoughts that led to the establishment of our society were shaped in 1996.
 It is our plan to celebrate this event by arranging a half or full day symposium on herpetological history and bibliography during the meeting.
 In addition, there will be a display of rare herpetological books at the Spencer Library on the campus of the University and, on the day following the conclusion of the official meeting, the ISHBH will be having a full day program including roundtable discussions on topics of common interest and additional library visits.

 Make an oral presentation at the 2015 symposium on history and bibliography of herpetology!